Configuration Parameters

 # drweb-ctl cfset -e LinuxFirewall.RuleSet1 '<rule>'

-Reset the rule set LinuxFirewall.RuleSet1 to the default state:
+Reset the LinuxFirewall.RuleSet1 rule set to the default state:

 # drweb-ctl cfset -r LinuxFirewall.RuleSet1

 The conditional part and colon can be omitted when adding unconditional rules.
-However, such rules are always stored in the list of rules as a string “ : <action>”;
+However, such rules are always stored in the list of rules as a string ' : <action>'.

-When adding rules that contain several actions (such rules as '<condition> : <action 1><action 2>'), such rules will be modified into a chain of elementary rules '<condition> : <action 1>' and '<condition> : <action 2>'.
+When adding rules that contain several actions (such rules as '<condition> : <action 1><action 2>'), such rules will be transformed into a chain of elementary rules '<condition> : <action 1>' and '<condition> : <action 2>'.

 # drweb-ctl cfset -a LinuxFirewall.RuleSet1 'Pass'